intersystems-community/PythonGateway/README.md

 ## `undefined symbol: _Py_TrueStruct` or similar errors

-1. Check `ldconfig` and adgust it to point to the directory with Python shared library.
+1. Check `ldconfig` and adjust it to point to the directory with Python shared library.
 2. If it fails:
    - For interoperability in `isc.py.ens.Operation` operation set setting `PythonLib` to `libpython3.6m.so` or even to a full path of the shared library.
    - For Callout wrapper on process start call `do ##class(isc.py.Callout).Initialize("libpython3.6m.so")` alternatively pass a full path of the shared library.